opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/asset-upload.md

 To Upload an asset to an existing event, go into the existing event details Assets tab, and click "Add Asset >" link
     ![assetUploadExistingEvent](images/assetUploadExistingEvent.png)

-The option selection is the same as for Create event, execpt the "Add Asset" button automatically executes the workflow defined by `EVENTS.EVENTS.NEW.UPLOAD_ASSET.WORKFLOWDEFID`
+The option selection is the same as for Create event, except the "Add Asset" button automatically executes the workflow defined by `EVENTS.EVENTS.NEW.UPLOAD_ASSET.WORKFLOWDEFID`
     ![assetUploadExistingOptions](images/assetUploadExistingOptions.png)